rnickles/audience1st_wiki/Testing.md

 There is a set of Cucumber+Capybara scenarios that test all major user-facing flows and most boxoffice-facing flows, and additional specs to fill gaps.
 The current configuration uses [CodeClimate Test Reporter](https://docs.codeclimate.com/docs/configuring-test-coverage) (CCTR) as part of the Travis CI flow, and reports combined Cucumber + RSpec coverage to CodeClimate to serve the coverage badge.

+## PhantomJS

+You need a local install of `phantomjs` to run the JavaScript-dependent scenarios.
+On MacOS, you can install it via Homebrew; on *nix, use your favorite package manager.
+Capybara needs to be able to find the `phantomjs` executable so make sure it is in your default execution path.

 ## Test database

 The versioned file `config/database.yml.test` specifies a SQLite3 database for testing.
+Once you have created a proper `config/application.yml` as described on the main page, you should be able to successfully run all scenarios and all specs.
+A local run takes 12-15 minutes to run all tests.

 ## Time